cypress-io/github-action/README.md

 ### Start server

-If your tests run against a local server, use `start` parameter, the server will run in the background and will shut down after tests complete
+If your tests run against a local server, use the `start` parameter to start your server.
+The server will run in the background.

 ```yml
 name: With server